input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 - [Practical Settlement Bounds For Longest Chain Consensus](https://eprint.iacr.org/2022/1571.pdf)
 - [On UC-Secure Range Extension and Batch Verification for ECVRF](https://eprint.iacr.org/2022/1045.pdf)
 ## Definitions

-### Security Parameter k

-Persistence with parameter k ∈ N. Once a node of the system proclaims a certain transaction tx in the stable part of its ledger, the remaining nodes, if queried, will either report tx in the same position of that ledger or report a stable ledger which is a prefix of that ledger.
-Here the notion of stability is a predicate that is parameterized by a security parameter k; specifically, a transaction is declared stable if and only if it is in a block that is more than k blocks deep in the ledger.

 ## Copyright
 <!-- The CIP must be explicitly licensed under acceptable copyright terms.
 Uncomment the one you wish to use (delete the other one) and ensure it matches the License field in the header: -->